March 02, 2018

 We need a better first step for resolving conflict at work

-Making tough conversations happen when people feel intimidated by going straight to their manager or HR with an issue
+How do you make tough conversations happen when people feel too intimidated to go straight to their managers or HR?

 We’ve all experienced stressful situations at work.
 Sometimes, these moments impact our productivity, sending us straight to texting our friends, or to Slack where we complain or gossip with colleagues.
 Other times, they paralyze us completely.
 The truth is, no workplace is immune from conflict: and even if you have your “dream job,” chances are it comes with its fair share of difficult relationships and dynamics.

 According to a study by the authors of the best-selling book and business school staple Crucial Conversations, 70% of the workforce is facing a difficult situation at work, but have avoided bringing it up with their boss, coworker, or direct report.
 One in three people say that they’ve put off a difficult conversations for more than a month.
 This isn’t just bad for employees: it’s bad for business.

 No matter what’s driving someone to their breaking point — too many 70+ hour work weeks, bullying from a colleague, a promotion that’s deserved but not granted — taking the first step towards resolving an issue almost always proves challenging.

 For the past several months, the dialogue around workplace conflict has deservedly focused on sexual harassment.
 These stories have forced us to think critically about the ways we interact at work, and the behavior we consider acceptable from others.
 But rarely do we talk about the less acute issues that impact employees on a daily basis — small things that can amount to an incredibly toxic workplace, and damage careers in different ways.

 In an ideal world, people would tackle these problems when they arose, within the walls of their office.
 They would trust that their managers and HR teams had their back, and these leaders would have earned that trust and would encourage open conversation.